Nivalyx/osu-wiki/wiki/Tournaments/AIT/2023_LCQ/en.md

 ## Prizes

-The Ascaveth Invitational Tournament 2023: Last Chance Qualifier offered two player spots in the upcoming Ascaveth Invitational Tournament 2023 main event.
+The Ascaveth Invitational Tournament 2023: Last Chance Qualifier offered two player spots on the upcoming Ascaveth Invitational Tournament 2023 main event for the winners.

 ## Organisation